 While Disney’s Castaway Cay in The Bahamas is a wee isle, 3.1 miles long and 2.2 miles wide, it is packed with so much to do, you might have a hard time deciding how to spend your time.
 There’s sunbathing, waterslides, bike trails, open-air massages, two water play areas, parasailing, fishing, a stingray interaction adventure and more.
 Caribbean cruisers aboard Disney’s Fantasy and Dream ships typically make one (or two) stops at this private island.
-To make the most of your visit, here are some dos and don’ts of Castaway Cay:
+To make the most of your visit, here are some Castaway Cay tips.

 Have you been to Castaway Cay?
 What are your thoughts about the island?
 Let us know in the comments!

 A note from the Travel Mama: Thank you to Disney Cruise Line for inviting me to sail on Fantasy in 2012 and Dream in 2011!

 All photos by Colleen Lanin besides the final photo, which was provided courtesy of Disney.